You invest on marketing technology platforms thinking it would be an asset to your marketing operations.

 And not every brand has same the MarTech stack, even at the category level.

-After all, the MarTech industry has been exploding.
+After all, the MarTech industry and the number of martech companies has been exploding.

 In MarTech 5000 2020, Chiefmartec.com has listed around 8,000 solutions under 6 major categories and 49 sub-categories.

-We understand it’s impractical to load up every MarTech platform available in the market in your MarTech stack and is not necessary too.
+We understand it’s impractical to load up every MarTech platform available in the market in your marketing technology stack and is not necessary too.